rtavenar/hdr/content/parts/01/dtw/dtw_da.md

 as a storm event with full coverage of flow rise and flow recession phases.
 Alternatively, one could choose a synthetic idealized storm hydrograph.

-We then use barycentric mapping based on obtained matches to realign other modalities to the timestamps of the reference time series, as shown in the following Figures:
+We then use barycentric mapping based on the obtained matches to realign other modalities to the timestamps of the reference time series, as shown in the following Figures: